West Virginia University College of Law

 The West Virginia University College of Law is the professional school for the study of law at West Virginia University in Morgantown, West Virginia, United States.
-The law school was established in 1878 as the first professional school in the state, and remains the only law school in the state.
+The law school was established on February 20, 1878, as the first professional school in the state, and remains the only law school in the state.
 The law school is a member of the Association of American Law Schools and is accredited by the American Bar Association.

 History

 Founded in 1878, the WVU College of Law opened to students, with classes taken in Woodburn Hall.
 The school would move to Colson Hall in 1923, and finally to its current location on Law School Hill in 1974.
 The university settled on this location following its acquisition from the Morgantown Country Club, with the building being renovated in 2012.

 The first graduate, William R. Thompson, received his LLB in 1879.
 In 1895, the first female graduate, Agnes Westbrook Morrison, graduated from the College of Law.
 In 1949, Charles E. Price was the first African-American student to graduate from the College.